 Lighten the bike before transport

-Check the total load and the fixing
+Check total load and fastening

-Use suitable locks
+Use appropriate locks

 FAQ